peterdemin/waferslim/src/README.txt

   !define TEST_SYSTEM {slim}
   !path /some/path/to/src
-  !define COMMAND_PATTERN {python -m waferslim.server --syspath %p }
+  !define COMMAND_PATTERN {python2 -m waferslim.server --syspath %p }

 This tells fitnesse to use the slim protocol, and to start the waferslim server using the sys.path listed in "!path".
 For multiple path entries, separate each